DevMountain/DevMtn-Node-Introduction/README.md

 ### Solution

-You should now have a file called `package.json` inside the `server` folder:
+You should now have a file called `package.json` in the root of the project:

 <details>